venturedrake/laravel-crm/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1946e83f51de4a0eb430a8e0a1aab3cf)](https://app.codacy.com/gh/venturedrake/laravel-crm?utm_source=github.com&utm_medium=referral&utm_content=venturedrake/laravel-crm&utm_campaign=Badge_Grade_Settings)
 [![Total Downloads](https://img.shields.io/packagist/dt/venturedrake/laravel-crm.svg?style=flat-square)](https://packagist.org/packages/venturedrake/laravel-crm)

-This package will add CRM functionality to your laravel projects
+The free CRM you have been looking for, this package will add CRM functionality to your laravel projects or can be used as a complete standalone CRM built with Laravel.

 > ⚠️ Warning: This is a pre-release version that is not recommended for production use.